The Wizard of New Zealand: England

 The Wizard was born Ian Brackenbury Channell on 4 December 1932 in London, England.
 He was educated at Framlingham College, Suffolk, and from 1945 to 1951 at Bromley Grammar School for Boys, now Ravensbourne School.
 In 1951, he was called up for national service in the Royal Air Force.
 Although he initially trained to be a pilot, he was later transferred to navigator training in Canada and was subsequently posted as the adjutant at RAF Duxford.
 He left the RAF in 1953 and became a sales representative for a paper merchant.
 In 1956, he married his girlfriend, Monica, and from 1958 spent two years teaching English in Iran.
 He then returned to England in order to attend the University of Leeds and graduated with a double honours degree in psychology and sociology in 1963.
-As a student at Leeds, he was a member of the institution's University Challenge team.
+While a student at Leeds, he represented the institution on the quiz show University Challenge, playing on a team against the University of Manchester during the show's inaugural episode in 1962.